daisaacson/daisaacson/bazzite.md

 1 time I got the error, but the installer complete and I was able to log in.
 However after login, I was unable to download gammes.

+#### Open Rails

+The game engine loads, but launching into a scenario fails.
+M$XDA error about not being able to finding dependencies

 ### Epic Games

 TODO 📝